 Forager contains an overwhelming amount of branching options to improve your island.
 These range from learning to create complex structures or learning a new skill.
-Don’t worry about the number of choices since it’s encouraged to learn everything eventually.

-The game also shares elements from some of the best Zelda-like games.
-As some islands can spawn dungeons with combat encounters punctuated with a boss battle.
+The game also shares elements from some of the best Zelda-like games, as some islands can spawn dungeons with combat encounters punctuated with a boss battle.
 In Forager, upgrading your tools also means preparing for battle.